7 Stages of Alzheimer’s

 In this sixth stage cognitive deficits are generally so severe that persons will display little or no knowledge when queried regarding such major aspects of their current life circumstances as their current address or the weather conditions of the day.

-Neurological reflex changes also become evident in the stage 7 AD patient.
+Neurological reflex changes also become evident in stage 7 AD persons.
 Particularly notable is the emergence of so-called ‘infantile’, ‘primitive’ or ‘developmental’ reflexes which are present in the infant but which disappear in the toddler.
-These reflexes, including the grasp reflex, sucking reflex (Figure 15), and the Babinski plantar extensor reflex (Figure 16), generally begin to re-emerge in the latter part of the sixth stage and are usually present in the stage 7 AD patient.
-Because of the much greater physical size and strength of the AD patient in comparison with an infant, these reflexes can be very strong and can impact both positively and negatively on the care provided to the AD patient”.
-AD patients commonly die during the course of the seventh stage.
-The mean point of demise is when patients lose the ability to ambulate and to sit up independently (stages 7c and 7d).
+These reflexes, including the grasp reflex, the sucking reflex, and the Babinski plantar extensor reflex, are increasingly present as the stage 7 AD person’s condition advances.
+Because of the greater physical size and strength of the AD person in comparison to an infant, these reflexes can be very strong and can impact both positively and negatively on the care provided to the person with AD.
+AD persons commonly die during the course of the seventh stage.
+The mean point of demise is when persons with AD lose the ability to ambulate and to sit up independently (stages 7c and 7d).